| | |

 “One more thing” …about the .pem certificates:

 This article provides information on how to create production .pem certificates.
-In order to make the push notifications work, the App must be set to ‘Published’. <Link to article troubleshooting push notification issues >
+In order to make the push notifications work, the App must be set to ‘Published’.

 Rather have us do your publishing?
 Check out the Apptekz App Publishing Service